 Visual artists in any medium wishing to be considered for inclusion in a StAnza festival must demonstrate that their work includes elements directly related to poetry.
 We are able to consider work which incorporates poetical text, is a collaboration with a poet or poets, or addresses issues directly connected with poetry.
 StAnza is also happy to consider pitches by musicians (in any genre) wishing to participate in the festival.
 For any ticketed events at the festival musicians' work must be directly related to poetry.
 However, we do also include music more generally at free events.

 We receive a large number of submissions, of whom only a small number will be invited to take part at StAnza; we programme to themes which influences decisions on poets and artists invited to take part; and the consideration process takes a good deal of time.
 We regret we are not always able to acknowledge or return material submitted, or to notify those submitting unless and until we are able to offer them an appearance at StAnza.
 Please do not send material in the form of email attachments unless requested to do so.

-Initial enquiries by e-mail should be addressed to StAnza's Festival Director, Eleanor Livingstone, and can be sent to: firstname.lastname@example.org.
+Initial enquiries by e-mail should be addressed to StAnza's incoming Festival Director from 1 April 2021 and can be sent to: firstname.lastname@example.org.
 Please confirm in any submission that you have read these guildelines, otherwise we will in the first instance refer you to them.